ceedee666/opensap_python_intro/exercises/week_4/assignment/exercise.md

 Continue, until the number of strings is equal to `row`.
 Now, write all the strings into a file `public.txt`.
 Open the the file and check the content.

+**Please note:**
+When programming your solution in CodeOcean, files created by your program will not be visible.
+If you want to check the content of those files, we suggest to let your code run on your machine (e.g. in a Jupyter Notebook) and check the content of the files there.

 # Example

 If the file `secret.txt` contains the following input: